5 recommended OTC drugs

 Frequently asked

-Do I need an antibiotic for sore throat?
+Do I need an antibiotic for a sore throat?

-In 80-90% of cases NO - it is a viral infection.
-Antibiotics are only given for bacterial pharyngitis confirmed by rapid test or positive culture for streptococcus.
+In 80-90% of cases NO — it is a viral infection.
+The antibiotic is given only for bacterial pharyngitis confirmed by a rapid test or a positive culture for streptococcus.

 How long does a viral sore throat last?

-Usually 5-7 days, peaking on days 2-3.
-If it lasts more than 7-10 days or worsens, it requires medical evaluation.
+Usually 5-7 days, peaking on day 2-3.
+If it persists beyond 7-10 days or worsens, it requires medical evaluation.

-Yes, it is a validated remedy - it reduces local inflammation and clears secretions.
-One tablespoon of salt in 250 ml of lukewarm water, gargle 3-4 times a day.
+Yes, it is a validated remedy — it reduces local inflammation and clears secretions.
+One tablespoon of salt in 250 ml of lukewarm water, gargling 3-4 times a day.

 Many throat lozenges are indicated only from age 6.
-For small children use syrups, teas with honey (over 1 year) and paediatric doses of paracetamol/ibuprofen.
+For young children, use syrups, teas with honey (over 1 year), and paracetamol/ibuprofen in pediatric doses.

 See also